awsdocs/aws-net-developer-guide/doc_source/net-dg-hosm.md

 1. Copy the application files from your local drive to your instance\.

    Which files you transfer depends on how you built the application and whether your instance has the \.NET Core Runtime installed\.
-For information about how to transfer files to your instance see the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html#AccessingInstancesWindowsFileTransfer)\.
+For information about how to transfer files to your instance see the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html#AccessingInstancesWindowsFileTransfer)\.

 1. Start the application and verify that it runs with the same results as on your development machine\.